Mapping Environmental Injustice: Disparities in chemical exposures and neurodevelopmental outcomes

 The review underscores the need for action at all levels of government to limit, lower, and eliminate existing pollutants and toxic chemicals in our environments in order to achieve environmental justice and health equity.
 It calls for stronger workplace protections and an end to siting chemical and plastics manufacturing facilities in/near communities of color and low-income communities.

-In this 1.5 hour discussion hosted by CHE Alaska, Dr. Payne-Sturges and Dr. Tanya Khemet Taiwo, the lead authors of the report, will present their findings and recommendations.
-Dr. Kristie Ellickson will demonstrate a searchable database of studies on disparities in exposures and impacts.
-ACAT’s Environmental Health and Justice Director Vi Waghiyi will talk about neurodevelopmental disparities and health inequities specifically in Alaska Native children.
+In this 1.5 hour discussion hosted by CHE Alaska, Dr. Payne-Sturges and Dr. Tanya Khemet Taiwo, the lead authors of the report, presented their findings and recommendations.
+Dr. Kristie Ellickson demonstrated a searchable database of studies on disparities in exposures and impacts.
+ACAT’s Environmental Health and Justice Director Vi Waghiyi discussed neurodevelopmental disparities and health inequities specifically in Alaska Native children.

 Featured Speakers

-Tanya Khemet Taiwo, LM, CPM, MPH, Ph.D. is an assistant professor in the Department of Midwifery in both the Master of Science in Midwifery and the Master of Arts in Maternal-Child Health Systems programs.
+Tanya Khemet Taiwo, LM, CPM, MPH, Ph.D. is an assistant professor in the Department of Midwifery at Bastyr University in both the Master of Science in Midwifery and the Master of Arts in Maternal-Child Health Systems programs.
 She also provides midwifery care on a part-time basis at CommuniCare Health Centers, a Federally Qualified Health Center with clinics in urban and rural communities around the Sacramento area.
 These clinics are committed to the compassionate care of low-income families in a multidisciplinary setting.
-Dr. Khemet Taiwo is an epidemiologist whose dissertation research examined the role of maternal prenatal stress on child neurodevelopment and how these stressors interact with environmental exposures.
-Her concern for environmental exposures affecting pregnant women drives her as co-director of the Community Engagement Core at the UC Davis Environmental Health Sciences Center.
-She is also a research fellow at The Birth Place Lab at the University of British Columbia.
-At the Birth Place Lab, she’s collaborating on the Giving Voice to Mothers Study, a community-based participatory research project that examines how race, ethnicity and birthplace affect maternity care in the United States.
-She also serves as the President of the Board of Directors of the National Association of Certified Professional Midwives, and counts herself blessed as the mother of three beautiful girls who were all born at home.
+Dr. Khemet Taiwo is an epidemiologist whose research examines the role of maternal prenatal stress on child neurodevelopment and how these stressors interact with environmental exposures.
+She is also a research fellow at The Birth Place Lab at the University of British Columbia, has collaborated on the Giving Voice to Mothers Study, a community-based participatory research project that examines how race, ethnicity and birthplace affect maternity care in the United States.
+She is a Senior Program Officer for the Birth Justice portfolio at Skyline Foundation, and counts herself blessed as the mother of three beautiful girls who were all born at home.

-Devon Payne-Sturges, MEngr, DrPH is an Assistant Professor with the Maryland Institute for Applied Environmental Health at the University of Maryland, School of Public Health.
-She also holds a joint appointment in the Department of Epidemiology and Biostatistics.
+Devon Payne-Sturges, MEngr, DrPH is an Associate Professor with the Department of Global, Environmental, and Occupational Health at the University of Maryland, School of Public Health.
 Her initial academic training was in environmental engineering; however, after travels to West Africa where she witnessed clear links between environmental conditions and health, she decided to pursue public health.
 Dr. Payne-Sturges earned her Master of Public Health and Doctor of Public Health degrees in environmental health sciences from Johns Hopkins Bloomberg School of Public Health.
 Prior to joining the faculty at the University of Maryland, she served as Assistant Commissioner for Environmental Health with the Baltimore City Health Department then later as the Assistant Center Director for Human Health with U.S. EPA’s National Center for Environmental Research where she focused on biomonitoring for policy analysis, cumulative risk assessment, health impact assessment, environmental health indicator development, children’s environmental health and environmental health of minority populations.

 Vi Pangunnaaq Waghiyi is a Sivuqaq Yupik, Native Village of Savoonga Tribal Citizen, mother, and grandmother.
 Since 2002, she has worked with ACAT and serves as Environmental Health and Justice Director.
 She was appointed by President Biden to the White House Environmental Justice Advisory Council (WHEJAC) in April 2021.
 She is a nationally recognized environmental justice leader and is frequently invited to speak locally, nationally, and internationally.
 Vi serves as a leader of the Global Indigenous Peoples Caucus that advises the United Nations international delegates for treaties concerning persistent organic pollutants.
 She served as a member of the Environmental Health Sciences Council that advises the NIEHS.